Hyperhidrosis

 For severe hyperhidrosis that does not respond to other therapies, surgical intervention may be considered.

-The most common method for therapy-resistant hand sweating is Endoscopic Thoracic Sympathectomy, or ETS for short, or ETSC, as performed at our DHHZ, where we carry out the sympathetic blockade with clips.
-In this procedure, titanium clips are clamped onto the sweat nerve, interrupting the nerve impulses that control sweating in the hands, armpits, or head.
+The most successful method for therapy-resistant palmar hyperhidrosis is Endoscopic Thoracic Sympathectomy, abbreviated as ETS or ETSC, as performed at our DHHZ, since we conduct the sympathetic blockade using clips.
+Titanium clips are applied to the sweat nerve, stopping the nerve impulses that trigger sweating in the hands, armpits, or head.

-Sweaty feet can also be surgically treated with a sympathetic blockade.
-This operation is called ELSC, Endoscopic Lumbar Sympathetic Clip Blockade, and results in sustainably dry feet.
+Sweaty feet can also be treated surgically just as effectively and permanently with a sympathetic blockade.
+This operation is called ELSC, Endoscopic Lumbar Sympathetic Clip Blockade, and provides sustainably dry feet.
+Odors disappear as well.

-A sympathetic blockade is permanently effective but involves surgery with risks and side effects.
-The most significant side effect is certainly compensatory sweating, which always occurs after ETSC and much less severely after ELSC.
-We have special information on this: [compensatory sweating].
+A sympathetic blockade is permanently effective, but it involves surgery with risks and side effects.
+The most important side effect is so-called “compensatory” sweating, which always occurs after ETSC and much less severely after ELSC.
+We have specific information on this: compensatory sweating.

-For this reason, surgery is only considered when all other therapies have not yielded sufficient success.
-And we can estimate compensatory sweating through special examinations.
+For this reason, surgery is only considered when all other therapies have not provided sufficient success.
+And very importantly: We can assess compensatory sweating through special examinations before surgery.

 Are there any side effects of the treatment?

-The side effects that may occur depend heavily on the treatment chosen and vary greatly from person to person.
-This is why a therapy tailored to you personally is so important.
-[Schedule Appointment]
+Which side effects may occur depends heavily on the treatment chosen and varies greatly from person to person.
+That is why a therapy tailored to you personally is so important.

 Antiperspirants are generally well tolerated, but may occasionally cause irritation in sensitive skin.
-Anticholinergics in tablet form work systemically and are therefore more frequently associated with side effects such as dry mouth, and less commonly with vision problems or constipation.
-Botulinum toxin injections are usually well tolerated, although temporary pressure pain at the injection site or slight muscle weakness are possible.
+Anticholinergic tablets work systemically, inhibiting the gland nerves and are therefore more frequently associated with dry mouth.
+Botulinum toxin injections are very well tolerated, although temporary pressure pain at the injection site or—when used on the hands—slight muscle weakness are possible.

 Thorough examinations, a clear diagnosis, comprehensive information about all available treatment options, and an experienced team to support you will bring you the best treatment outcome.